This post provides a list of Nigeria’s presidents and heads of state from 1960 till present day.

 Umaru Musa Yaradua

-Goodluck Jonathan was sworn in to power on 5 May 2010.
+Goodluck Jonathan was sworn in to power on 5th May 2010.
 He formerly held the position of Vice President of Nigeria — which, according to constitution, qualified him for president upon the death of Umaru Musa Yaradua.
-Goodluck Jonathan remained in office until 29 May 2015.
+Goodluck Jonathan was elected as president again in 2011 and remained in office until 29th May 2015.

 There you have it… A list of Nigeria’s presidents and Heads of State from 1960 till date.